Sajida al-Rishawi

 Sajida Mubarak Atrous al-Rishawi (ساجدة مبارك عطروس الريشاوي c.
-1970 – 4 February 2015) was a failed suicide bomber.
+1970 – 4 February 2015) was an attempted suicide bomber and an Islamic terrorist.

 She was convicted of possessing explosives and intending to commit a terrorist act in the 9 November 2005 Amman bombings in Jordan that killed 60 people and injured 115 others, having survived when her explosive belt failed to detonate.
-Al-Qaida in Iraq claimed responsibility for the triple bombings that simultaneously hit three nearby hotels, and said they carried out the attack because the hotels were "a secure place for the filthy Israeli and Western tourists to spread corruption and adultery at the expense and suffering of the Muslims in these countries."
+Al-Qaeda in Iraq claimed responsibility for the triple bombings that simultaneously hit three nearby hotels, and said they carried out the attack because the hotels were "a secure place for the filthy Israeli and Western tourists to spread corruption and adultery at the expense and suffering of the Muslims in these countries."

 Background and Amman bombings

 Al-Rishawi and her husband Ali Hussein Ali al-Shamari are thought to have been Iraqi citizens and had Iraqi accents.
-According to her confession they traveled into Jordan about five days before the bombings on forged passports.
+According to her confession they traveled on forged passports to Jordan about five days before the bombings.
 She, along with her husband, entered the Amman Radisson Hotel ballroom during a wedding.
-When she had trouble detonating her suicide belt her husband pushed her out of the room before detonating a bomb that killed 38 people.
+When she had trouble detonating her suicide belt, her husband pushed her out of the room before detonating a bomb that killed 38 people.